 Library of Congress Prints and Photographs Online Catalog

 Searchable catalog of much of the Library of Congress's archival image collection.
 A large portion of this content has been digitized, though some is only available as a thumbnail image for copyright reasons.

-You can also save images to a group in ARTstor.
+- You can also save several images at once in ARTstor.
 To do this, click on each image to highlight it orange.
 Then under the "Organize" tab, choose "Save Selected Images to" and either create a new folder or add them to an existing one.